Fears & Phobias:

 Complex phobias tend to start later in life, often in adolescence.

-Simple phobias can be treated with gradual exposure to the cause of the fear.
+Simple phobias can be treated with gradual exposure to the cause of the fear, with each step being carefully graded, and a relaxed state being achieved before moving on to the next step.
 Hypnosis can be useful as a way of bringing a feared object to mind, in a variety of scenarios, as part of the process of extinguishing the phobia through exposure and desensitisation.

-Complex phobias usually involve more psychotherapeutic work, often responding well to cognitive behavioural therapy (CBT), and again hypnosis can be a useful tool within such therapy.
+Complex phobias usually involve more psychotherapeutic work, with multiple possible approaches, depending upon individual circumstances.
+Often responding well to cognitive behavioural therapy (CBT) or ACT, and again hypnosis can be a useful tool within such therapy.
 In fact, research work undertaken by Assen Alladin has shown Cognitive Hypnotherapy to be more effective than CBT alone.
 It is also highly flexible, as therapy can be weighted towards the element that a client is most responsive to.